 How do you define the right mix for your organization?

-There’s no simple formula that will apply to all nonprofit organizations.
+There’s no simple formula to diversify fundraising that will apply to all nonprofit organizations.
 For example, an organization that provides job training to low-income people and is customized to meet the needs of specific large employers is likely to cultivate more corporate funding than the average organization.
 A scientific research institution may rely largely on government funding.
 Nevertheless, it’s a safe bet that you shouldn’t be putting all your eggs in one basket.
-The most important thing is to achieve a balance of funding that’s reliable, flexible and diversified enough to meet your needs.
+The most important thing is to achieve a balance of funding that’s reliable, flexible, and diversified enough to meet your needs.

 A good starting point is to look at where charitable contributions come from.
 According to Giving USA 2011 by the Giving USA Foundation, charitable funding in 2010 (the most recent year available) broke down as follows: